Skip to main content

 The edge function calls validateApiKey(req, { forceKey?: boolean }):

-4. If neither passes → 401.
+5. If none passes → 401.

 OAuth bearer (MCP only)